truong2710-cyber/AI7101-Group-Assignment/README.md

 `output`: stores .csv files per run for submission.

-`solution.py`: main file for execution of the whole ML pipeline, including preparing a file for submission
+`solution.py`: main file for execution of the whole ML pipeline, including preparing a file for submission.

 ## Script for training, validation, and producing test file
 ```bash